German Basic Law, Article 3, paragraph 3, first sentence

 Further federal legislation: Federal Election Law and Party Law

-Also the Federal Election Law and the Federal Party Law contain provisions for the protection and support of the national minorities.
+In addition, the Federal Election and the Political Parties Act also contain provisions for the protection and promotion of national minorities.

 The so-called five-percent-clause, according to which only those parties are taken into account that achieve at least five percent of the votes or that achieve a direct mandate in at least three election districts, does not apply to the parties of the national minorities (Article 6, paragraph 3, second sentence of the Federal Election Law).
-The Federal Election Law also provides for special arrangements in regard to the proposals for district lists and for the regional lists (Article 20, paragraph 2, third sentence; Article 27, paragraph 1, fourth sentence).
+The Federal Elections Act also contains special provisions for the district nominations and for the state lists (Section 20 (2) sentence 3, Section 27 (1) sentence 4).

 According to the Federal Party Law the parties of the national minorities are privileged in regard to state funding and in regard to raising funds by way of foreign donations (Article 18, paragraphs 3 and 4, Article 25, paragraph 2, sub 3 b Federal Party Law)